 Axolotls are best known for their unique appearance and funny personality.
 However, they also not for everybody.

 Axolotls require special care and handling throughout their ten year lifespan.

-If you want to keep an Axolotl in your aquarium then there is a lot that you will need to learn.
-In our comprehensive guide below we cover everything you need to create the best home for your first Axolotl.
+If you want to keep an Axolotl then there is a lot that you will need to learn.
+In our comprehensive guide below we cover everything you need to know to provide proper Axolotl care.

 Table of Contents

 |Distribution:||Lake Xochimilco, Mexico|

 The Axolotl (Ambystoma mexicanum) is a unique salamander that comes from the Ambystomatidae family.
 This family also includes several different species of mole salamanders and giant salamanders.

 Unlike other salamanders, the Axolotl does not move onto dry land once it grows up.
 The Axolotl will stay in its aquatic larval state for its entire life and will not undergo metamorphosis the way that other amphibians do.

 Axolotls are not a good pet for children or beginners.
 They need a carefully maintained setup in order to be healthy.
 These salamanders do not get along with fish or other amphibians and are even aggressive with their kind.